qwat/docs/features-guide/index.rst

 The data model is almost compatible with the SIA405.
 The model is comprehensive and provide all the common objects and atttributes.
-However, there is the possibility to add your own attributes or objects.
+However, there is the possibility to customize attributes or objects and suggest modifications to the community.

 Viewing and editing